Revised: 22 May 2019

 • Be careful about taking medicines with alcohol or certain foods.

-Anyone living in New Zealand who thinks they may have experienced an adverse reaction due to a medicine can report this to the Centre for Adverse Reactions Monitoring (CARM).
+Anyone living in New Zealand who thinks they may have experienced an adverse reaction due to a medicine or vaccine can report it.
 You do not need to be a healthcare professional to report an adverse reaction.

-How can I report an adverse reaction to a medicine?
+Report an adverse reaction to a medicine or vaccine

 Hide menus